Construction Business Loans

 Be cautious of lenders that:

 • Pressure you to act fast.
 While quick funding is a benefit, you should never feel rushed into signing.
+Take time to read the agreement, compare offers, and ask questions.

 Clarify Capital works only with verified lenders who offer fair, transparent terms, no surprises.

-FAQs About Construction Business Loans
+FAQ About Construction Business Loans

 What Rates Can I Expect When Applying for a Construction Loan?

 Construction loan APRs vary by borrower and lender, based on factors like credit, revenue, and loan type.
-Clarify Capital offers competitive rates starting as low as 7%.
+Clarify Capital offers competitive rates starting as low as 6%.

 How Hard Is It To Get a Construction Loan?